-A housing development project that qualifies for a density bonus and complies with this Section may provide parking in compliance with the applicable parking provisions of Article 4 (Development Standards), or with one of the applicable Parking Options below.
+A housing development project that qualifies for a density bonus and complies with this Section may provide parking in compliance with the applicable parking provisions of Article 4.
+(Development Standards), or with one of the applicable parking options.

 a.
 Parking Option 1